Greece Moments Greece Moments

 Walk by the sea

 By the way, you have the most beautiful view of the bay from the Church of Agios Lukas on the summit of the offshore rocky island of Vriokastro.
-A dirt road leads up to the chapel of the Evangelist from 1772 in 5 minutes, which is unfortunately closed.
-Nevertheless, it is an ideal place for a picnic and to watch the hustle and bustle in the bay.
+A dirt road leads up to the chapel of the Evangelist, dating from 1772, in just 5 minutes — though it is unfortunately closed.
+Nevertheless, it is an ideal spot for a picnic and to watch the hustle and bustle in the bay.

 Kythnos Sehenswürdigkeiten Kolona Boot Ausflug